A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

-Our DRL is implemented in Python on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK with Intel Xeon Gold 6138 CPUs (2.0GHz).
-The neural network used in our two-step DQN framework is implemented using TensorFlow.
-In the first step, the input consists of 5 state variables: disrupted train in-station demand, in-station crowdedness, available rolling stock, potential remaining rolling stock, and the current time.
-The output layer has 2 action variables.
-Specifically, the ANN for the first step comprises an input channel with 5 units in the input layer, followed by a first hidden layer with 5 units.
-The output layer consists of 2 units.
-In the second step, the input consists of 130 state variables, including information on 121 stations and 9 on-route headways.
-The output layer has 21 action variables.
-The neural network model for the second step consists of two hidden layers, with the first hidden layer having 128 units and the second hidden layer having 64 units.
-For the training process, a learning rate of 0.95 is set to adjust the weight updates during the optimization process.
+Our HDRL is implemented in Python on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK with Intel Xeon Gold 6138 CPUs (2.0GHz) \citep{HPC_ARC4}.
+The neural network used in our hierarchical DQN framework is implemented using TensorFlow.
+In the upper level, the input consists of 5 state variables: disrupted train in-station demand, in-station crowdedness, available rolling stock, potential remaining rolling stock, and the current time.
+The lower level has 2 action variables.
+Specifically, the ANN for the upper level comprises an input channel with 5 units in the input layer, followed by 2 fully-connected hidden layers with 200 and 100 units.
+The output layer is a fully-connected linear layer with 2 outputs.
+In the lower level, the input consists of 130 state variables, including information on 121 stations and 9 on-route headways.
+The ANN for the lower level consists of two fully-connected hidden layers with 400 and 200 units.
+The output layer is a fully-connected linear layer with 21 outputs.
+For the training process, a learning rate of the both ANNs is set as $10^{-4}$ initially, and decays during iteration by the \texttt{ExponentialDecay} function in Tensorflow where the decay step is 500 episode and the decay rate is 0.1.
+The discount factor in Bellman equation is $\gamma = 0.9$.